adsforce/docs/docs/en/sdk-integrations/quick-start/Unity/README.md

 Adsforce's SDK provides App installation and event tracking functionality for Android and iOS.

 You can track installs, updates and also track post-installs events (including in-app purchases, etc.) to evaluate ROI and user engagement levels.

-sdk is integrated into apps

-app is integrated sdk

 Adsforce's SDK can be integrated into mobile apps that are developed on the Unity platform, tracking both Android and iOS generated apps.
 The following guide details how to integrate Adsforce's SDK into your iOS and Android apps with Unity.